RossaMania/ocp-company-react/README.md

 Thank you for checking out my project!
 Connect with me on LinkedIn! https://www.linkedin.com/in/ross-clettenberg/

+# OmniConsumerProducts (OCP) Information App

+Welcome to the OmniConsumerProducts (OCP) Information App!
+This project is a React-based web application that provides detailed information about the fictional Omni Consumer Products (OCP) company from the RoboCop universe.
+The application showcases OCP's projects, their corporate vision, and other related information.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).